PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 To help identify the 'good guys' in the garden and which pests they target, we've compiled a list of some common beneficial insects:

-# Beneficial predatory and parasitic insects
+# Predatory and parasitic insects

 ## Aphid midges